 Pre-surgery questionnaires will be given to patients to complete themselves when they attend for hospital visits as outlined in Table 1.
 A portable device will be used to measure lung function at the bedside.
 Participants may elect to complete the questionnaires at home and return by post in a stamped addressed envelope which will be provided.
-Follow up questionnaires will be posted by sites.
+Follow up questionnaires will be posted by sites or in some circumstances the central study management team, if agreed specifically between the site and the central study management team.
 If questionnaires are not returned within 2 weeks, follow up calls will be made (if appropriate the questionnaire can be read to the participant over the phone, a second set posted for completion, or an appointment arranged to coincide with an outpatient appointment with the clinical team).
 To ensure that time points are followed the database will issue reminders for upcoming and overdue follow time-points until follow-up data has been collected or a reason given why follow-up data will not be completed.